nlybe/Elgg-CalendarUI/README.md

 ## Features

 ### Use as Events Plugin UI
+The [events_api](https://github.com/arckinteractive/events_api) plugin is suggested, so the following options are available:
+#### For community users
+- Both site and users calendar
+- Users can submit events directly from calendar

+#### For site administrator
+- Enable option for users to select the own timezone
+- Set default localization
+- Enable option for users to select the own localization
+- Set default date/time format
+- Allow or not overlapping events

-### Use as UI for visualizing on calendar any date/time related entities
+### Use as Calendar UI API
+Calendar UI can be used as API for visualizing on calendar any date/time related entities.
+The following options are available:
+- Timezone input
+- Locale input

 #### List of future improvements/issues fixes
 - [ ] add output for timezone and locate